giu-guarino/R-PNN/README.md

 ### Training

-This project provide a set of weights obtained from a previos training.

-If you want to train this network by yourself, you can do it providing in input the path of a folder that contains two subfolders:
+If you want to train this network by yourself, you can do it providing in input the path of a `Dataset` folder that has to contain two subfolders: `Training` and `Validation`.

-*   Dataset
-*       Training
-*       Validation

 ## Dataset